 - Formal specification of imperative programs.
 Formal versus informal methods.
 Specification using preconditions and postconditions. - Axioms and rules of inference.
 Hoare logic for a simple language with assignments, sequences, conditionals and while-loops. - Loops and invariants.
 Various examples illustrating loop invariants and how they can be found. - Partial and total correctness.
 Hoare logic for proving termination.
 Variants. - Additional constructs.
-Arrays and FOR-commands. - Semantics.
+Arrays and FOR-commands. - Semantics and metatheory.
 Mathematical interpretation of Hoare logic.
-Deep and shallow semantic embedding. - Metatheory.
-Soundness, completeness and decidability. - Mechanising program verification.
+Deep and shallow semantic embedding.
+Soundness, completeness and decidability.

+- Mechanising program verification.
 Assertions, annotation and verification conditions.
-Property checking versus proof of correctness.
-Interactive versus automatic methods. - Predicate transformers.
-Weakest preconditions and strongest postconditions; their relationship to Hoare logic and its mechanisation. - Program refinement.
-Transforming specifications to programs using refinement rules.
-Discussion of correct-by-construction methods versus post-hoc verification. - Current reseach.
-Recent developments in Hoare logic such as separation logic. - Review and conclusions.
-Review of course material covered.
-Worked examples.
-Miscellaneous advice on answering examination questions.
+Weakest preconditions and strongest postconditions; their relationship to Hoare logic and its mechanisation. - Additional topics.
+Discussion of correct-by-construction methods versus post-hoc verification.
+Proof of correctness versus property checking.
+Recent developments in Hoare logic such as separation logic.

-- be able to prove simple programs correct by hand and implement a simple program verifier; - be familiar with the theory and use of Hoare logic and its mechanisation; - understand some of the core concepts underlying modern formal program verification.
+- be able to prove simple programs correct by hand and implement a simple program verifier: - be familiar with the theory and use of Hoare logic and its mechanisation; - understand some of the core concepts underlying modern formal program verification.

 Huth, M. & Ryan M. (2004).
-Logic in computer science: modelling and reasoning about systems.
+Logic in Computer Science: Modelling and Reasoning about Systems.
 Cambridge University Press (2nd ed.).